How To Start Shadow Work

 Shadow work requires a lot of inner work, but its possible for you to do it successfully on your own.
 Here’s how to start shadow work, no matter where you are at right now.

-3. Avoid shamming (or being ashamed of) your shadow.
 Your shadow is you and we all crave to feel whole.
 Embrace your shadow and have some compassion for yourself.
 Remember that it is tough not to feel accepted, including not accepting yourself.
 Practice loving affirmations towards yourself such as: “I trust in you” , “I believe in you” , “I’m glad you’re in my life” , “You are worthy of love” , etc.

-4. Meditate to observe your triggers.
 Notice the triggers that cause emotional reactions within you.
 Then, you can meditate on them so that you can step back and observe what’s happening.
 Observe them without being judgmental.
 When emotions come up, allow yourself to feel them.

-7. Start an inner dialogue.
 Have a conversation with your shadow.
 You can use a process similar to meditation.
 Ask your shadow some questions and wait for an answer.
 Keep an open mind, even if it feels weird.
 Take note of the answer and be sure to listen without judgement.

 Shadow Work Journal Prompts